watson/node-s3/README.md

 ## API

-Common for all functions on the s3 object returned from the node-s3 constructor is that they take up to 3 arguemnts:
+Common for all functions on the s3 object returned from the node-s3 constructor is that they take up to 3 arguments:

 - `key` - The requested S3 key (required).
-Will be concatinated with the optional pathname given upon initalization
+Will be concatenated with the optional prefix given upon initialization
 - `body` or `options` - Optional body or options hash
 - `callback` - Optional callback called with (err, response, body).